scottnonnenberg/blog/pages/posts/2017-01-25-top-ten-pull-request-review-mistakes.md

 ## 10. Cursory review of amendments

 Finally!
-The pull request has seem some lively attention, and it's back in the submitter's court.
+The pull request has seen some lively attention, and it's back in the submitter's court.
 You've given your feedback, and the submitter is making some changes in response.

 Now is not the time to forget about the pull request.
 You've discussed needed changes with the submitter, but that doesn't mean those changes will be correct!
 Or even made at all!